 Your confirmation will be on your screen after signing up – you will receive no further confirmation.
-You may print this receipt to bring with you.
+You may print this receipt to

-Our tours times are as follows: 10:00am, 11:00am, 2:00pm, and 3:00pm on Tuesdays only.
+Our tours times are as follows: 10:00am, 11:00am, and 5:00pm on Mondays only.
 If you do not see a slot available in the drop-down menu it means that it is fully booked.
 Please register for an alternate time.
 The tours start on time; please arrive five (5) minutes prior your scheduled tour time with a form of government issued Photo ID.
 NYPD reserves the right to deny access to guests without Photo ID.
 Anyone arriving ten (10) minutes or more after the designated hour will not be allowed in, but may wait for the next tour that day.
 No photography or filming is permitted in Gracie Mansion.